 - Using a polishing pad, work the VSS Scratch & Swirl Remover into the paintwork to remove swirls, scratches, and oxidation.

 - Remove excess residue using a premium microfiber towel to achieve a brilliant shine.

 - Follow by applying a coat of your favorite Chemical Guys wax or sealant.

-How to prevent you paint from being damaged by water spots.
+How to prevent your paint from being damaged by water spots.

 Once I had removed my water spots, I needed to apply a sealant again to protect my paint.
 My favorite sealant at the moment is Wolfgang Deep Gloss Paint Sealant.
-It’s easy to apply and delivers long lasting protection.
-I believe if I had had applied a sealant more recently the water spots would not have been such a big problem.
+It’s easy to apply and delivers long-lasting protection.
+I believe if I had applied a sealant more recently the water spots would not have been such a big problem.